 (ii) The portion of the Forward Reserve Delivered Megawatts not associated with Net Supply shall be the lesser of: (1) Forward Reserve Delivered Megawatts and (2) the amount of load that the Demand Response Resource can reduce from the electric system based on the net load of its constituent Demand Response Assets.

 (iii) Any remaining Forward Reserve Delivered Megawatts in excess of the portion not associated with Net Supply will be capped at the remaining Net Supply Capability of the Demand Response Resource.

+(i) In determining Forward Reserve Delivered Megawatts for a Demand Response Distributed Energy Resource Aggregation the portion of the Forward Reserve Delivered Megawatts not associated with energy injection shall be increased by average avoided peak distribution losses, limited as described below.

+(i) The ISO will assume that Demand Response Distributed Energy Resource Aggregations first reduce their net load from the electricity system before providing additional energy injection.

+(ii) The portion of the Forward Reserve Delivered Megawatts not associated with energy injection shall be the lesser of: (1) Forward Reserve Delivered Megawatts and (2) the amount of load that the Demand Response Distributed Energy Resource Aggregation can reduce from the electric system based on the net load of its constituent Distributed Energy Resources.

+(iii) Any remaining Forward Reserve Delivered Megawatts in excess of the portion not associated with energy injection will be capped at the remaining energy injection capability of the Demand Response Distributed Energy Resource Aggregation.

 III.9.7 Consequences of Delivery Failure.